odemolliens/react-native-logging-tools/README.md

 });
 ```

-Documentation and examples for initialization step can be found [here](./REFERENCE_API.md).
+Documentation and examples about initialization steps can be found [here](./REFERENCE_API.md).

 ### Usage